-2.1 Enrolment
+2.1.
+Enrolment

 All student enrolment is completed online.
 You are responsible for ensuring your enrolment details are correct, and that you have enrolled for all courses that you wish to take.
-If you have any questions about enrolment you should speak to the Programme Administrator.
-Students are advised to enrol for all courses which they might be interested in taking in the first instance.
-Your choice of courses can be finalized at a later date.
+Information to assist with course selection will be provided at the Pre-Enrolment meeting.
+If you have any questions about enrolment you should speak to staff in the School Office.
+Students are advised to enrol for ALL courses the first instance.
+This can always be changed at a later date.

-You must enrol for either the PG Diploma in Actuarial Management or the MSc in Actuarial Management.
-If you change your mind and wish to change programme you may only do so before 27 September 2020 by advising the Programme Administrator in writing.
+You must enrol for either the PG Diploma in Actuarial Science or the MSc in Actuarial Science.
+If you change your mind and wish to change programme you may only do so before 30 September by advising the Programme Administrator in writing.
 International students should be aware that any programme changes will be notified to the UK Border Agency and this may have implications for your student visas.

-No refunds of programme fees will be provided to students who leave the University without completing the programme for which they are registered for any reason (i.e. regardless of whether this departure is voluntary or because students have failed to qualify for the desired award).
+No refunds of programme fees will be provided to students who leave the University without completing the programme for which they are registered for any reason (ie regardless of whether this departure is voluntary or because students have failed to qualify for the desired award).